relund/gMOIP/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/gMOIP)](https://CRAN.R-project.org/package=gMOIP)
 [![CRAN\_Downloads\_Badge](http://cranlogs.r-pkg.org/badges/grand-total/gMOIP?color=brightgreen)](http://cranlogs.r-pkg.org/downloads/total/last-month/gMOIP)

-# gMOIP - 2D and 3D plots of LP/ILP/MILP programming models
+# gMOIP - Tools for 2D and 3D plots of single and multi-objective linear/integer programming models

-Make 2D and 3D plots of the polytope of a linear programming (LP), integer linear programming (ILP) model, or mixed integer linear programming (MILP) model with 2 or 3 variables, including integer points, ranges and iso profit curve.
+With this package you can make 2D and 3D plots of linear programming (LP), integer linear programming (ILP), or mixed integer linear programming (MILP) models with up to three objectives.
+Plots of both the solution and criterion space are possible.
+For instance the non-dominated (Pareto) set for bi-objective LP/ILP/MILP programming models.

-Can also make a plot of the bi-objective criterion space and the non-dominated (Pareto) set for bi-objective LP/ILP/MILP programming models.
+The convex hull of a set of points in 2D or 3D can also be plotted.
+A general function for checking if a point is inside the convex hull is also provided.

 ## Usage